Wind farm: United States

 Texas, with 27,036 MW of capacity, has the most installed wind power capacity of any U.S. state, followed by Iowa with 8,965 MW and Oklahoma with 8,072 MW.
 Iowa is the leading state in terms of wind energy accounting for nearly 40% of total energy production in 2019.
 The Alta Wind Energy Center (1,020 MW) in California is the nation's largest wind farm in terms of capacity.
 Altamont Pass Wind Farm is the largest wind farm in the U.S. in terms of the number of individual turbines.

 At the end of 2019, about 114,000 people were employed in the U.S. wind industry, and GE Energy was the largest domestic wind turbine manufacturer.
-In 2018, US wind power provided enough electricity to power approximately 25 million homes, avoiding the emissions of 200 million tons of carbon.
+In 2018, U.S. wind power provided enough electricity to power approximately 25 million homes, avoiding the emissions of 200 million tons of carbon.

 USSR

 In the USSR, plans to use wind energy were made in the early 1920s (the use of wind energy for irrigation systems in the Baku region was mentioned in a letter from V. I. Lenin in April 1921).
 The first wind power station in the USSR was built in 1931 in Balaklava.
 After the Axis invasion against the USSR it was destroyed during the occupation of the Crimean Peninsula by Axis invaders.
 In 1951, the Ural Electromechanical Plant began mass production of standard wind power stations for collective farms.
 In the period 1945-1970, more than 40 thousand wind turbines were made in the USSR, most of them were installed in rural areas on state farms and collective farms.

 In the early 1980s, a plan was developed in the USSR to build wind power plants to provide energy to autonomous facilities in the Far North (the construction of which was to be carried out by military builders).
 Later, an experimental farm with several wind turbines was built on the bank of the river Desna in the Vyshgorod district of the Kiev region.